 Criterion for Overturn

 ARTICLE 1.
-To overturn an on-field ruling, the replay official must be convinced beyond all doubt by indisputable video evidence through one or more video replays provided to the monitor.
+To overturn an on-field ruling, the replay official must be convinced beyond all doubt by clear and obvious video evidence through one or more video replays provided to the monitor.
 [Exception: Targeting (Rule 12-3-5).]